Pinoy Dream Academy season 2: Scholars

 From the thirty-two potential scholars, the primary eliminations saw the number dwindle to twenty-five.
 From that number, the faculty re-examined the performances of the scholars to choose the final list of scholars who would enter the academy.
 The final roster was announced one-by-one on the Grand Opening Night on June 14, 2008.
 Only fifteen were chosen and entered the academy on that day; the sixteenth chosen scholar, Maria Consuelo Osorio, backed out of the competition and the slot left behind would be occupied by one of four "wait-listers" to be decided by the viewers.
 The "wait-lister" chosen to be the new sixteenth scholar would enter the academy the next day.

 The chosen "wait-lister" was Ranjit "Jet" Singh with 51.70% of the overnight voting.
 The other three wait-listers Lamberto "Lambert" Reyes (currently known as David Idol), Catherine "Poy" Palma, and Hera "Banig" Redoblado got 20.16%, 17.46%, and 10.68% of the votes respectively.

 Palma later entered the academy as an honorary scholar.
 Her assignment as the honorary scholar was to try to become a Star Scholar in the Gala Performance Nights.
 In each time she successfully achieved her goal and become the Star Scholar of the week, she would earn P50,000, which would be deducted from the total cash pool reserved for the Top Three Scholars at the end of the season.
 If she would become the Star Scholar for three weeks (not necessarily consecutive), she had the option of leaving the academy and taking home the P150,000 she would accumulate or stay on as an official scholar, therefore forfeiting her winnings.
 Eventually, she left the academy without becoming the Star Scholar.

-From the Seventh Gala Night onwards, being a Star Scholar entailed having a duet in ASAP with a celebrity a week after.
-Included dates are the dates when they performed in ASAP.
+From the Seventh Gala Night onwards, being a Star Scholar entailed having a duet on ASAP with a celebrity a week after.
+Included dates are the dates when they performed on the said program.

 On the last week, three scholars with very awkward-sounding surnames were given stage names by teacher Jose Javier Reyes.
 Van and Laarni each had several letters of their surnames changed while Bugoy obtained his based on his mother's maiden name.

 On the Pinoy Dream Academy Season 2 Grand Dream Night, the Awards Night, Laarni Lozada was awarded the title Grand Star Dreamer.
 Bugoy Drilon was the 2nd Star Dreamer while Miguel Mendoza became the 3rd Star Dreamer.
 Liezel Garcia, Van Roxas and Cris Pastor were the Top 4, 5 and 6 Finalists of the academy, respectively.